|Crested Caracara Caracara

 The Crested Caracara is very similar to the Southern Caracara (Caracara plancus) the main visual difference being that the Northern Caracara has more black on the lower back.
 Evidence that the Crested Caracara is a separate species was presented by Dove & Banks in 1999 in the Wilson Bulletin 111(3): 330-339.

 |The Crested Caracara is

 distributed from the southern USA to the north of South America

 Guianas) and in Brazil to the north of and along the Amazon

-In the narrow contact zone between Northern and Southern Caracara along the Amazon river there are individual birds which show features of both species.
+In the narrow contact zone between Crested and Southern Caracara along the Amazon river there are individual birds which show features of both species.

 |They are found in open and

 semi-open country and is one of the few species to have benefited

 It is an opportunistic feeder, feeding mainly on carrion but also live small animals, nestlings, etc..

 The third photo shows an immature bird with browner and streakier plumage.
 Notice that the face colour is pink rather than orange.